 Chemical sunscreens or non-mineral sunscreens are absorbed into the skin.
 On encountering the sun’s rays, the compounds in the sunscreen convert it to heat and release it from the skin.
 Active ingredients in chemical sunscreens include avobenzone, homosalate, octinoxate, octisalate, octocrylene, and oxybenzone.

 Due to their being absorbed into the skin, chemical sunscreens are not advised for infants.
 Besides, they can clog pores and irritate sensitive skin.
 Chemical sunscreens lose their effectiveness faster and need more frequent reapplication.
+Consider these factors when choosing between physical and chemical sunscreens and deciding on the appropriate sunscreen SPF and how to choose sunscreen SPF.

 How to Choose the Best Sunscreen for Kids ?